nicoxmcd/Cloud/Paths/CloudPracticioner/Support.md

 - Identify ways to optimize monthly AWS usage bills
 - Provide metadata on AWS services, pricing, credits, fees, taxes, discounts, cost categories, reserved instances, and savings plans
 - Utilize AWS cost allocation tags on reports (AWS generated, or user generated) these tags conssit of a key and value
-- Integrate data with Amazon Athena, Amazon Redshift, or Amazon QuickSigt for deep analyses
+- Integrate data with Amazon Athena, Amazon Redshift, or Amazon QuickSight for deep analysis

 **AWS Billing Conductor**
 - Analyze your organization or customers' spending and bill for resource usage based on your defined rates